Liover Peguero Preview, Player Props: Pirates vs. Cubs

 Liover Peguero At The Plate

-- Peguero is batting .250 with two doubles, five home runs and six walks.
+- Peguero has two doubles, five home runs and six walks while batting .250.

-- In 53.8% of his games this year (14 of 26), Peguero has picked up at least one hit, and in seven of those games (26.9%) he recorded multiple hits.

 - In 34.6% of his games this year, Peguero has notched at least one RBI.
 In six of those games (23.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.